The Waterside in Belfast, Northern Ireland

 Over the next decade, the site should benefit from £1 billion of co-investment from Belfast Region City Deal initiatives.
 This will include Innovation and Smart Districts, amongst other forms of intervention.

 These public sector investments help de-risk the opportunity and provide stimulus for occupier demand.
-Terms have recently been agreed with Moda Living to construct a 500-unit build-to-rent development on the site.
 A variety of commercial and residential sectors can be catered for by this site which can built out over a number of phases.

 Northern Ireland is uniquely positioned within the UK in that it has retained tariff-free access to both the UK and European Union.
 Moreover, Northern Ireland is the only United Kingdom land border with the rest of the European Union.

 Belfast enjoys excellent road, rail and air infrastructure connectivity right across the British Isles.
 It is only a one-hour flight from London and under 2 hours’ drive to Dublin, plus only a couple of minutes’ drive from both the M1 and M2 motorways.